 Both ends are good for play.
 You can participate in the action by dangling and swinging the toy, or simply hang it somewhere for kitty self-serve!

-And since this toy is for Eddie’s Christmas, I have hidden it from him until the big day.
-But he knows it’s Caturday today, so wanted to be included.
-So here he is testing out the curly ribbon to see if it was suitable.
+And since this toy is for Eddie’s Christmas, I have hidden it from him until the big day, but I thought you might like to see him so here he is testing out the curly ribbon.

 Thanks for your visit :)